Bjarke42/prometheus-smartctl/README.md

 - `connect_mpath_with_zpool`: Connect multipath device name to ZFS zpool name.
 Default is not to do this.
 - `connect_mpath_to_part`: Connect multipath device name to ZFS pool paritition.
 Use this if any of your zpools are using parittions as device.
 Default is not to do this.
 - `smartctl`: What smartctl command to use for this program.
 This is only used if you are not able to update the default smartctl program on server, beause of risk of breaking other monitoring tools.
 Default is not to use this.

+See smarprom.service as an example of using above program arguments.
+In addition, you can use smartprom.py -h to see all program arguments.

 ## Grafana dashboard